-LOIs are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
-You cannot draft or edit an LOI in PAMS.
-Do not submit an LOI through FedConnect or Grants.gov.
+Pre-applications are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
+You cannot draft or edit a pre-application in PAMS.
+Do not submit a pre-application through FedConnect or Grants.gov.

-LOIs may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.
+Pre-applications may only be submitted by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.
+A PI may draft a pre-application but will only be able to submit the pre-application for institutional countersignature.

-Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the LOI and when an application is submitted, to ensure that their application is properly linked to their LOI and that reviewers are properly assigned to the application.
+Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the pre-application and when an application is submitted, to ensure that their application is properly linked to their pre-application and that reviewers are properly assigned to the application.

-Detailed instructions about how to submit an LOI are in Section VIII of this FOA.
+Detailed instructions about how to submit a pre-application are in Section VIII of this FOA.